FelixFern/CheckIt/README.md

-# Flask-React
+# CheckIt
-this repo is a test for a web app using React as the frontend and Flask as the backend.
+this repo is a test for a simple CRUD web app using React as the frontend and Flask as the backend.

 ![FlaskReact](./picture.png)